RebeccaKen/Rock-paper-scissors/README.md

 <br>

-<p>Scoreboard - The scoreboard lists the user selected icon, the icon the computer has choosen at random and the result of the game as either 'loser', 'winner' or 'draw'. </p>
+<p><b>Scoreboard</b> - The scoreboard lists the user selected icon, the icon the computer has choosen at random and the result of the game as either 'loser', 'winner' or 'draw'. </p>

 ![responsive-scoreboard](https://user-images.githubusercontent.com/109537725/198050801-63d0629a-51e6-47d3-9a42-fed13cef6215.png)

 <br>

-<p>Rules - The rules section is a written guide to help the user understand the rules of rock, paper and scissors.</p>
+<p><b>Rules</b> - The rules section is a written guide to help the user understand the rules of rock, paper and scissors.</p>

 ![rules-section](https://user-images.githubusercontent.com/109537725/198051050-9a068cd8-cb61-45b0-a570-151b2d3e5d72.png)